-Established in 2012 as the first public beer garden in America in more than 100 years, Estabrook melds German traditionalism with home-grown Wisconsin charm.
+Established in 2012 as the first public beer garden in America in more than 100 years, Estabrook Beer Garden Park melds German flare with Wisconsin charm.
 Resting on a bluff overlooking a waterfall and the Milwaukee River, Estabrook Park is a lush public meeting space and an essential spot for nature lovers and beer lovers alike.
-Come take a walk, grab a Munich-import in a ½ liter glass and enjoy the fall at one of Wisconsin’s most unique public hangouts.
+Come take a walk with friends, grab a Munich-import in a ½ liter glass and enjoy the fall splendor at one of Wisconsin’s most unique public hangouts.

 Memorial Union Terrace – Madison

-Known for its brightly colored chairs and picturesque lakefront setting, the University of Wisconsin-Madison’s Memorial Union Terrace is Wisconsin’s famous college-style beer garden.
-If you’re into live music, cheap suds and a Badgers atmosphere, the terrace is a youthful beer garden to take you back to your early drinking days and keep the fun going.
-Take a dip in Lake Mendota, catch a set from a great local or touring band and split a pitcher of Wisconsin beer with friends!
+Known for its brightly colored chairs and picturesque lakefront setting, the University of Wisconsin-Madison’s Memorial Union Terrace is possibly Wisconsin’s most famous beer garden.
+If you’re into live music, local brews and a beautiful view of Lake Mendota, this is the perfect place to spend a fall day with loved ones.
+Snack on cheese curds, catch a set from a great local or touring band and split a pitcher of Wisconsin beer with friends for the perfect outing.

 Capital Brewery – Middleton

 Otto’s Beer and Brat Garden – Minocqua

 An old German-style beer hall, Otto’s in the Wisconsin Northwoods is equipped with a menu of eighty brews, a slew of delicious sausages and of course a beer garden!
-With suits of armor, buffalo heads and beer steins adorning the hall and a spacious patio to enjoy a pint, conversation and the Minocqua Fall, make sure Otto’s isn’t the last call on your beer-friendly Wisconsin trip.
+With suits of armor, buffalo heads and beer steins adorning the hall and a spacious patio to enjoy a pint, conversation and the fresh fall air, make sure Otto’s isn’t the last call on your beer-friendly Wisconsin trip.

 Stone Arch Brewpub – Appleton

 A gem of the Fox Valley, Stone Arch pairs a rustic underground vault with an open-air beer garden that’ll keep you relaxed and happy into the fall.
 With a vine-wrapped brick setting and a series of craft beers to choose from, Stone Arch presents a beer garden vibe all its own.
-Plus, promoting extensive sustainability practices and showcasing a plethora of local food options on its menu, Stone Cellar takes community ideals to the next level—with delicious results.
+Plus, by promoting sustainability practices and showcasing a plethora of local food options on its menu, Stone Arch takes community ideals to the next level—with delicious results.